JunASAKA/blog-src/content/post/celosia.md

 ---
-linktitle: "家用多功能边缘路由器的实现"
+linktitle: "\"celosia\" is All You Need"
-title: "～基于Red Hat Enterprise Linux 9.1的软件路由实现～"
+title: "~Implemention of Free Multifunctional Software Router~"
 date: 2022-12-11T17:28:41+08:00
 categories:
 - Linux